-^{}In Slovakia and Romania 'public officers' in the meaning of Article 32 of the ENI CBC Implementing Rules are called as 'national controllers', as in the ENPI 2007-2013 programme.
+\In the Member States 'public officers' in the meaning of Article 32 of the ENI CBC Implementing Rules are called as 'national controllers', as in the ENPI 2007-2013 programme.
 In Member States, the body performing the national controllers' task is the Control Contact Point as well.